Daniel J Solove

 Professor Solove has been interviewed and featured in several hundred media broadcasts and articles, including the New York Times, Wall Street Journal, Washington Post, Chicago Tribune, USA Today, Associated Press, Time, Newsweek, People, Reader’s Digest, ABC, CBS, NBC, CNN, NPR, and C-SPAN’s “Book TV.”

-He has delivered more than 100 lectures around the world, including ones at Google, AOL, the Department of Homeland Security, the Federal Communications Commission, the Library of Congress, National Science Foundation, and a dozens of universities including Harvard, Yale, Stanford, Chicago, Columbia, NYU, Pennsylvania, Berkeley, Cornell, Georgetown, Oxford, and Toronto.
+He has delivered more than 100 lectures around the world, including ones at Google, AOL, the Department of Homeland Security, the Federal Trade Commission, the Federal Communications Commission, the Library of Congress, National Science Foundation, and many universities including Harvard, Yale, Stanford, Chicago, Columbia, NYU, Pennsylvania, Berkeley, Cornell, Georgetown, Oxford, and Toronto.

-His books have been translated into Chinese, Italian, Korean, and Bulgarian, among other languages.
+His books have been translated into Chinese, Italian, Korean, Japanese, and Bulgarian, among other languages.

 A graduate of Yale Law School, he clerked for Judge Stanley Sporkin, U.S. District Court for the District of Columbia and Judge Pamela Ann Rymer, U.S. Court of Appeals for the 9th Circuit.
 He also worked at the law firm Arnold & Porter in Washington, DC.